4rkal/blog/content/posts/thisblog.md

 Now that we are done with that let me show you how we will publish our blog.

 # Domain
 More like a sub-domain.
-Head to {{< link eu.org >}} and get a free domain.
+Head to eu.org and get a free domain.
 Create an account and submit a request for a new domain.
 It might take some time even months to get accepted.

 I have already registered 4rkal.eu.org from there.